hirengondhiya/HirenGondhiya_T2A1/README.md

   8. Schedule
       - A Property Schedule belongs to a Property
   9. Review
-      - A Review belongs to a Booking (that was made for the property)
+      - A Review belongs to a Property through Booking (that was made for the property)
   10. Booking
       - A booking belongs to a Property (the booked property)
       - A booking belongs to a User (who made the booking)